-The Regional Inspection Engineers review 100 percent of High Risk, Fracture Critical, In-Depth, Interim, Damage, Special Feature, 48 month frequency, Inventory and Local Agency inspection reports under their responsibility, with the exception being those that qualify for "Team Leader Approval."
+A Regional Inspection Engineer or a second Team Leader will review 100 percent of High Risk, Fracture Critical, In-Depth, Interim, Damage, Special Feature, 48 month frequency, Inventory and Local Agency inspection reports under their responsibility, with the exception being those that qualify for "Team Leader Approval."
 See Appendix 7.12-D for specific criteria.
 The reviews are targeted in such a manner that all Team Leaders have close to an equal number of bridges reviewed.